jonodrew/uol-msc-cyber/firewall.md

-A block on ingress and egress to a [[network]].
+A block or filter on ingress and egress to a [[network]].
 It should filter traffic, allowing only authorised traffic in either direction

 The firewall itself should be hardened against attack, probably with a specifically-designed secure [[operating system]].